On This Page

 - AirTrain + Subway: Fare shown = AirTrain fare ($8.75) + subway fare ($3.00), paid as two separate transactions.
 Take the A train to Howard Beach or the E/J/Z to Jamaica, then board the AirTrain to your terminal.
 AirTrain fare is paid at the fare gate when exiting toward the subway.
 Children under 5 ride the AirTrain free.

 - Car Service: Fixed-rate pricing with no surge.
 Tolls, fees, and tip are additional.
-Book in advance — most services require a reservation.
-Rates vary by company and vehicle class.
+Book in advance.

 | Method | Cost | Time | Best For |